-- Federal Trade Commission, regarding advertising and "Made in U.S.A." labeling.
+- Federal Trade Commission, regarding advertising, metric units for quantity of contents labeling, and "Made in U.S.A." labeling.
 (For labeling the country of origin of imported products, contact U.S. Customs and Border Protection at the Department of Homeland Security.)

 - National Oceanographic and Atmospheric Administration, regarding the Marine Mammal Protection Act.